 Dividend Yield 5.9%

-The rest of the highest-paying dividend stocks in the S&P 500 yield 5.1% or less.
-Many of these lower high yields are more sustainable than those above.
-For example, there are several utilities, which traditionally have sustainable high yields, on the list, including First Energy (FE), The Southern Company (SO) and Entergy (ETR).
+The rest of the S&P’s highest-paying dividend stocks yield 5.6% or less—but their yields are often more sustainable.
+For example, there are several utilities, which traditionally have sustainable high yields, on the list, including The Southern Company (SO) and Dominion Energy (D).
+The 15th-highest-yielding stock is a natural gas pipeline company that is highly rated enough to be included in the High Yield Tier of my portfolio.

 In other words, for sustainable high dividend yields, it can pay to look beyond the highest yielders.
-For more sustainable dividend yields, consider taking a trial subscription to .
+For more sustainable dividend yields, consider taking a trial subscription to Cabot Dividend Investor.
 My stock picking system, IRIS, ranks dividend stocks on both their dividend safety and dividend growth potential, so you can earn high and reliable income.

 Chloe Lutts Jensen developed Cabot's proprietary Individualized Retirement Income System (IRIS) and to provide both high income and peace of mind.
 If you’re retired or thinking about retirement, her advisory is designed for you.